dramforever/easyriscv/index.md

 };
 ```

-Basically you can think of it as an array where element 0 is pc, and 1 through
+Basically you can think of it as an array where element 0 is `pc`, and elements
-31 is registers x1 through x31.
+1 through 31 are registers x1 through x31.

 Inside `trap_main`, we check `mcause` to see if it's a system call.
 If it is, we
 dispatch based on `a7`.
 If it's not, we report an exception from U-mode.